Start typing to search…

 Wat Pho

-Home to the 46-metre Reclining Buddha and the largest collection of Buddha images in Thailand.
-Also renowned as the birthplace of traditional Thai massage.
+Home to the impressive 46-metre Reclining Buddha, Wat Pho is one of Bangkok's most rewarding temples.
+The complex houses the largest collection of Buddha images in Thailand and is renowned as the birthplace of traditional Thai massage.

 8:00 AM – 6:30 PM daily200 THB admissionRattanakosin Island